Samba sometimes goes in an infinite loop

 Added link to #4285 since pegged CPU mentioned in that bug.

-#4 Updated by Kwok Yeung about 5 years ago
+#4 Updated by Kwok Yeung over 5 years ago

 I have also been experiencing the same problem with smbd getting stuck at 100% CPU ever since the move to Samba 4.